vaderyang/MechanicalSoup/docs/index.rst

 ..
-MechanicalSoup documentation master file, created by sphinx-quickstart on Sun Sep 14 18:44:39 2014.
+VSoup documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MechanicalSoup's documentation!
+Welcome to VSoup's documentation!
 ==========================================

 A Python library for automating interaction with websites.
 MechanicalSoup automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
 It doesn't do Javascript.

+The VSoup project was branched from MechanicalSoup to fulfill my personal demands.
+It is not ready for public use but I will keep it open source.

 MechanicalSoup was created by `M Hickford
 <https://github.com/hickford/>`__, who was a fond user of the